phialahydrite/phialahydrite.github.io/particle_displacer_demo.md

 - All measurements are in pixels.

 # Module imports
-- need to install pims
+- Need to install pims

 ```python